 What Are Their Beliefs?

 The Valmiki practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 Their Hinduism of the Valmiki is mixed with animism and folk religion.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Valmiki visit their Hindu shrines and offer prayers, food, flowers, and incense to their gods in hope of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods like Christians do with their heavenly Father.
 There are many forms of Hinduism, each with its own deities and beliefs.
-The main yearly holidays of the Valmiki people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama’s birthday.
+The main yearly holidays of the Valmiki people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
 The caste system divides Hindus into four main categories.
-Dalits like the Valmiki and tribal peoples are outside of the caste system.
+Valmiki and tribal peoples are outside of the caste system.

 What Are Their Needs?

 The Valmiki need education for their children.
-They need to be treated fairly by Indian government and peoples so they can escape their Dalit designation and live a decent life.
+They need to be treated fairly by Indian government and peoples so they can escape their low class designation and live a decent life.
 Most of all, the Valmiki need the hope that only Jesus can bring.
 He alone can forgive their sins and grant them eternal life.

-Pray that Indian believers are willing to love this Dalit community and share the good news with them.
+Pray that Indian believers are willing to love this community and share the good news with them.
 Pray that the Lord opens the spiritual eyes of Valmiki leaders so they see the light of the gospel of Jesus Christ.
 Ask the Lord to raise up a Disciple Making Movement among the Valmiki of India in this decade.
 Pray that Valmiki adults and children learn how to read so they can read the Bible for themselves.

 Scripture Prayers for the Valmiki Chuhra (Hindu traditions) in India.